csulpizi/Discord-Bot-Message-Cli/README.md

 ### Use
 Save your bot token in "bot_token.txt", or it will prompt you to enter your token

 To send a message: `sh bot_message.sh`.
 It will prompt you to enter a channel-id and a message.
-Note: You'll need to escape and quotes or single quotes
+Or use `sh bot_message.sh <channel-id> <message>` to skip the prompts

-Other usage: `sh bot_message.sh <channel-id> <message>` to skip the  prompts
+Note: You'll need to escape any quotes / single quotes / backslashes / etc.